Testosterone and prostate cancer have long been linked, and when I say long I mean since the 1940’s.

 The best treatment for any disease is to prevent if from happening in the first place and while this usually begins with risk factor modification, it certainly doesn’t end there.

 We think oftentimes our genes (heredity) can play a role in predisposing one to various forms of disease and the same can be said for prostate cancer.
 The best evidence-based medicine we have to date suggests that testosterone and prostate cancer are not definitively linked.

 It should be stated however that the potential for early detection of prostate cancer is by no means a reason to start testosterone therapy.

 But you should know that testosterone treatment at Testosterone Centers of Texas may not only help you squash the symptoms of low T in the here and now, but if managed appropriately, may contribute to numerous beneficial effects to your health over the years to come; some of which are clearly known and some of which may be incidental.

 Either way, a healthier, happier you is what we’re all about.

-If you think it’s time to start testosterone therapy, if you think you’re struggling with low T, and if you’re ready to take the next step in forming your own preventative health plan, give us a call at 888.828.4300 or email us at info@TCTmed.com or click to schedule a free consultation today!
+If you think it’s time to start testosterone therapy, if you think you’re struggling with low T, and if you’re ready to take the next step in forming your own preventative health plan, click to the button below to schedule a free consultation.